 - Your voice, if you used right, can bring forth the issues and start the dialogue for change.

 - With the use of social media, you can bring local and global attention to an issue within your workplace.

 - Be careful about what you post and share because depending of what it is, it could land you in serious trouble with your job and possibly the law.

 - Social Media, when used correctly, can bring world-wide attention to labor issues and promote global conversation and change.

 - Rallies and strikes can be effective tools towards bring much-needed attention to a particular labor issue in the workplace.

 - They can backfire when they promote violence and firmness versus conversation and change.

 - Rallies and strikes, when done right, can promote dialogue and bring attention towards issues that otherwise would remain silent.

 I encourage you to take the time to look at the labor issues in your own workplace.
 It is important to identify and recognize the issues because if you do not, it could go on unnoticed and cause problems for other workers in the future.
 Take advantage of your tools and bring attention to the labor issues you face, but do it in a manner that brings forth peace and change.
 Let remember that Labor Day reminds us that if we want to bring forth the issues that exists in our workplace, we have the power to bring it up and promote the change needed to have a lasting effect on today and tomorrow.

-I have a few questions to ask you in which I would love for you to give some thought.
+I have four questions to ask you in which I would love for you to give some thought.
 Feel free to answer and comment below.